Tetrazole: Uses

-There are several pharmaceutical agents which are tetrazoles.
+There are several pharmaceutical agents which are tetrazoles, including several cephalosporin-class antibiotics.
 Tetrazoles can act as bioisosteres for carboxylate groups because they have similar pKa and are deprotonated at physiological pH.
 Angiotensin II receptor blockers — such as losartan and candesartan, often are tetrazoles.

 A well-known tetrazole is dimethyl thiazolyl diphenyl tetrazolium bromide (MTT).
 This tetrazole is used in the MTT assay to quantify the respiratory activity of live cells culture, although it generally kills the cells in the process.
 Some tetrazoles can also be used in DNA assays.
 Studies suggest VT-1161 and VT-1129 are a potential potent antifungal drugs as they disturbs fungal enzymatic function but not human enzymes.

 Some tetrazole derivatives with high energy have been investigated as high performance explosives as a replacement for TNT and also for use in high performance solid rocket propellant formulations.
 These include the azidotetrazolate salts of nitrogen bases.

 Other tetrazoles are used for their explosive or combustive properties, such as tetrazole itself and 5-aminotetrazole, which are sometimes used as a component of gas generators in automobile airbags.
 Tetrazole based energetic materials produce high-temperature, non-toxic reaction products such as water and nitrogen gas, and have a high burn rate and relative stability, all of which are desirable properties.
 The delocalization energy in tetrazole is 209 kJ/mol.

 1H-Tetrazole and 5-(benzylthio)-1H-tetrazole (BTT) are widely used as acidic activators of the coupling reaction in oligonucleotide synthesis.

+C,N substituted tetrazoles can undergo controlled thermal decomposition to form highly reactive nitrilimines.
+These can in turn undergo a variety of 1,3-dipolar cycloaddition reactions.